Budget is already allotted for the year. There’s not enough time to make a deal.

 2. Jumpstart your new year

-By onboarding your team in December, you can position your sales team for a strong year right from January 1st (even if you partied like it’s 1999 the night before).
+By onboarding your team before the new year starts, you can position your sales team for a strong year right from January 1st (even if you partied like it’s 1999 the night before).

 January is too late to start thinking about making it a great year with new sales software.
 You’re already behind.
 You’ll need to bring other decision-makers back up to speed on the deal, and, depending on your internal procurement process, it may take weeks or months to get approvals and sign-offs.